catmaid/CATMAID/sphinx-doc/source/installation.rst

 2. Apache + mod_wsgi, in which case see :ref:`apache`

-We usually prefer to use Nginx because of a more straight-forward configuration, smaller memory footprint and better performance with Gunicorn.
+We usually prefer to use Nginx because of a more straight-forward configuration, smaller memory footprint and better performance wirh available WSGI servers.

 Note if the domain you are serving your image data from is different from where CATMAID is running, `CORS <https://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_